Skip to content

 Background

-Sultan Haitham bin Tariq Al Said has governed Oman since January 2020, when he succeeded Sultan Qaboos following the latter's death after five decades in power.
-Haitham, a cousin of Qaboos and former culture minister, has maintained Oman's distinctive Foreign Policy posture: formal neutrality, pragmatic relationships with all regional actors, and a historic role as a discreet intermediary between Iran and Western states.
+Sultan Haitham bin Tariq Al Said has governed Oman since 11 January 2020, when he succeeded Sultan Qaboos following the latter's death after five decades in power.
+Haitham, a cousin of Qaboos and former Minister of Heritage and Culture, has maintained Oman's distinctive Foreign Policy posture: formal neutrality, pragmatic relationships with all regional actors, and a historic role as a discreet intermediary between Iran and Western states.
 Oman hosted the secret talks that preceded the 2013 Geneva interim nuclear agreement between Iran and the P5+1, a diplomatic legacy Haitham inherited alongside the sultanate.

 In April 2026, Haitham received Iranian Foreign Minister Abbas Araghchi in Muscat for talks described by Omani state media as covering regional stability and humanitarian concerns.
-The meeting, coming the day after a strike on the Omani port of Salalah, was diplomatically sensitive: Oman had to balance its role as a conduit with its own civilian casualty concerns.
+The meeting came the day after a strike on the Omani port of Salalah and was diplomatically sensitive: Oman had to balance its role as a conduit with its own civilian casualty concerns.

 Source Material